MathewMithraNoel/Reinforcement-Learning-for-Nonlinear-Control/README.md

-# Reiforcement Learning for Nonlinear-Control
+# Reinforcement Learning for Nonlinear-Control
 # Control of a nonlinear liquid level system using a new artificial neural network based reinforcement learning approach

 Base Paper: